FlUxIuS/lbe-142x/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-### Windows
-Ensure that the libusb driver is installed for the device.
-You may need to use Zadig (http://zadig.akeo.ie/) to install the correct driver.

 ## Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.